mcarlie/VulkanEngine/readme.md

 The goal is to have a custom engine to use for exploring new graphical techniques.

+Current short term goals are:
+* Fully modulerize the backend (some functionality is missing such as configurable framebuffers)
+* Write unit tests and integration tests
+* Test on different hardware

 The engine has been tested on MacOS 14 Sonoma, Ubuntu 23.03 and Windows 11.
 However I do not have access to a Windows 11 machine with Vulkan support so only know that it builds.

 ## Build